favorite_border

 Trehalose 20g

-Trehalose, a sugar much loved by the Japanese, allows preparations to keep better and dry out less quickly.
-It can be replaced by sugar (half the amount).
+Trehalose, sugar very appreciated by the Japanese, allowing preparations to better preserve where here to dry less quickly, can be replaced by sugar (half less).

-Put the JOSHINKO rice flour in a bowl, pour in boiling water (at least 90°C) and mix well with a wooden spatula or a professional mixer.
+Rice flour Joshinko in a bowl and pour boiling water (minimum at 90 °) and mix well with a wooden spatula or a professional drummer

-Then place the pieces in a mixer with the paddle attachment on low speed and add the trehalose until you obtain a smooth dough.
+Then put the pieces with the drummer with the small speed sheet and add the trehalose until a homogeneous paste.

-Add the caster sugar in 2 to 3 batches while mixing.
+Insert the Semoule Sugar in 2 to 3 times while mixing.

-Place the dough on a cutting board and knead it 20 to 40 times, pressing it with the palm of your hand.
+Remove the dough on a cutting board and knead the dough 20 to 40 times by pressing it with the palm of the hand.

-Then form small balls of about 20 g.
-Finally, pour the mitarashi syrup over the top.
+Then make small balls of about 20 g.

 Quantity :